 Update DNS Records

-Once you’ve confirmed the website works, you’ll need to update the DNS settings for users to be redirected to the migrated website.
+Once you’ve confirmed the website works, you’ll need to update the DNS settings for users to be redirected to your new server.
 To accomplish this, you’ll need to edit your nameservers to the following:

-Those unable to change the nameservers can change the A record for your domain to your server IP, found in cPanel.
+If you are unable to change the nameservers you can always update the A record for your domain to your server IP, found in cPanel.
 DNS changes take approximately 24 hours to fully propagate.
 You can use private web browsing sessions or online tools such as WhatsMyDNS.net to check the progress.

 Those unable to change the nameservers and wanting more control over DNS settings or to consolidate billing may want to consider transferring the domain.